abhiabhi0/obsidan-programmerCave/Interview Prep/GRPC/13 - Challenges Faced While Implementing the gRPC Service.md

 - **Details:**
     - **Versioning:** As the application evolved, new fields and methods needed to be added without breaking existing clients.
 Ensuring backward compatibility while evolving the schema was tricky.
     - **Default Values:** Fields added later in `.proto` could cause issues if clients didn’t handle default values correctly.
-    - **Cross-Team Collaboration:** Multiple teams consuming the service required clear documentation and alignment on schema updates.
+    - **Cross-Team Collaboration:** <mark class="hltr-g">Multiple teams consuming the service required clear documentation and alignment on schema updates.</mark>

 ---